-In 2021 Criminology at The University of Manchester topped The Guardian's 'Best UK Universities for Criminology League Table'.
-The Guardian found that 77% of our graduates had found graduate level jobs or were in further study at a professional or HE level within 15 months of graduating.
+Criminology at The University of Manchester is consistently ranked within the UK's top 10 Criminology courses in The Guardian University Guide.
+In 2022, The Guardian found that 77% of our graduates had found graduate level jobs or were in further study at a professional or HE level within 15 months of graduating.

 Criminology at Manchester is part of the School of Social Sciences and means you can take optional course units in other areas of study.
 Such as: Sociology, Social Anthropology and Politics, meaning you can build a curriculum that fits your interests.

 - You will benefit from our commitment to teaching, pedagogical innovation, and the student experience.

 - We are proud of our consistently high scores of over 90% student satisfaction in the National Student Survey (NSS) and 100% in the last 10 years.

 - Employability skills are embedded throughout your degree.
 You will gain transferable skills valued by employers, a range of professional contacts from relevant organisations, and benefit from opportunities for voluntary and paid internship roles.

 - You may participate in our award-winning social responsibility initiatives that contribute to society.

 - The methodological training will be second to none.
 This includes participating in the Q-Step initiative, providing robust research methods and data analysis training and opportunities, for you to secure paid internships with external agencies at the end of Year 2.